 Using C# Regular Expression ‘Regex’ class:

-As I already mentioned, Regex is the main class to do the real match operation.
-You can use this class either by instantiation an object, or by calling its static method.
-If you have such situation where same regular expression will going to be needed several times in a single execution, then its better to use instantiated object and check that against different values.
-Here are sample code for such usage:
+As I already mentioned, Regex is the main class that does the real match operation.
+You can use this class either by instantiating an object or by calling it its static method.
+If you have such a situation where the same regular expression will be needed several times in a single execution, then it is better to use an instantiated object and check that against different values.
+Here are sample codes for such usage:

 The above example will validate a list of email addresses whether they are in correct email format and will print true/false depending on the match result.
 Note that, it matches every single string separately and returns a ‘Match’ class instance, which has a ‘Success’ property that indicates whether matches are successful or failed.